-Table 2-13 gives execution times for MOVE.L instructions accessing program-visible registers of the MAC unit, along with other MOVE.L timings.
-Execution times for moving contents of the ACC or MACSR into a destination location represent the best-case scenario when the store instruction is executed and no load, MAC, or MSAC instructions are in the MAC execution pipeline.
-In general, these store operations require only one cycle for execution, but if they are preceded immediately by a load, MAC, or MSAC instruction, the MAC pipeline depth is exposed and execution time is 3 cycles.
+Table 2-12 gives execution times for MOVE.L instructions accessing program-visible registers of the MAC unit, along with other MOVE.L timings.
+Execution times for moving contents of the ACC or MACSR into a destination location represent the best-case scenario when the store instruction is executed and there are no load or MAC or MSAC instruction in the MAC execution pipeline.